 Signing In / Signing Out.
 Tardiness is disruptive to the educational process and is discouraged.
 Every student arriving to school or at the classroom after the morning bell will be considered tardy and must report to the office for an admittance pass.
 If no written excuse is brought to the school, the tardy will be counted as unexcused.
 Oversleeping, traffic, etc. are not acceptable excuses for tardiness.
 Illness, doctor's appointment, and court appearance are considered excusable tardiness.
 Whenever doctor's appointments are made that cause a student to be late, please make arrangements prior to the morning when the tardiness will occur.
-Tardiness will be treated as any other disruption to the educational process (see discipline).
 Three unexcused tardies per class (grades 6-12) or per day (grades 5K-5) will count as an unexcused absence.